ONLINE THERAPY for

 There is growing evidence that online therapy can prove effective for the treatment of depersonalization.
 A study published in Psychiatry Research (2016) found that online therapy was just as effective as face-to-face therapy for treating depersonalization disorder.
 Additionally, it found that both online and face-to-face therapy resulted in significant improvements in symptoms, and the improvements were maintained at follow-up.
 Another study (Frontiers in Psychology in 2017), found that online therapy for depersonalization was effective in reducing depersonalization symptoms.
 Significantly, the study found that online CBT resulted in reductions in symptoms, and that these reductions were maintained at follow-up.
 To sum up, these studies suggest that online therapy for depersonalization is effective.

 Depersonalization and Derealization take many forms.
-No two clients are exactly the same and therapy for depersonalization must be tailored to the specific client.
+No two clients are the same, and therapy for depersonalization must be tailored to the specific client.
 In my specialized therapy, you will learn:

 - what your Depersonalization/Derealization actually is (it’s biological and psychological characteristics)